lindell/multi-gitter/docs/README.template.md

 We also only support modifying a single workspace, any additional workspaces passed into the multi-gitter `org` option will be ignored after the first value.

+We also have noticed the performance is slower with larger workspaces and we expect to resolve this when we add support for projects to make filtering repositories by project faster.

 </details>